Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

 The YIG waveguide used in our experiments is 9\um~thick, $2\,\text{mm}$ wide, and approximately $15\,\text{mm}$ long.
 To prevent coherent reflections of spin waves from the ends, both are cleaved at a 45 degree angle.
-The waveguide is affixed to a PCB in close contact with two lithographed stripline antennae (Fig.~\ref{fig:fig1}a) which are 50\um~wide and $6\,\text{mm}$ apart.
+The waveguide is affixed to a PCB in close contact with two lithographed stripline antennae [Fig.~\ref{fig:fig1}(a)] which are 50\um~wide and $6\,\text{mm}$ apart.
 The complete assembly is housed in a copper sample box attached to the cold plate of a dilution refrigerator.
-A superconducting magnet is connected to the $4\,\text{K}$ plate of the refrigerator and positioned such that the homogeneity of the field it produces is maximal at the position of the waveguide.
-The orientation of the field relative to the waveguide (Fig.~\ref{fig:fig1}a) is such that only surface spin waves (MSSW) are excited.
-Due to the non-reciprocal nature of these excitations, they are only able to travel in one direction: from the input port to the output port of the experiment \cite{Kalinikos1981, Gurevich1996}.
+A superconducting magnet is connected to the $4\text{K}$ plate of the refrigerator and positioned so that the homogeneity of the field it produces is maximal at the position of the waveguide.
+The orientation of the field relative to the waveguide [Fig.~\ref{fig:fig1}(a)] is such that only MSSWs are excited.
+Because of the nonreciprocal nature of these excitations, they are only able to travel in one direction on the film surface adjacent to the antennae: from the input port to the output port of the experiment \cite{Kalinikos1981, Gurevich1996}.

-To ensure that room-temperature noise cannot couple into the waveguide, the line connected to the input antenna is heavily attenuated inside the refrigerator (Fig.~\ref{fig:fig2}).
+To ensure that room-temperature noise cannot couple into the waveguide, the line connected to the input antenna is heavily attenuated inside the refrigerator [Fig.~\ref{fig:fig2}].
 The output antenna is connected to a low-temperature HEMT amplifier via two isolators.
 The amplified signal is filtered and down-converted to an intermediate frequency of $500\,\mhz$ at room temperature.
 A fast data acquisition card (Spectrum M4i-2234-x8) records the resulting voltage as a function of time at a rate of $2.5\,\ghz$ for $800\,\ns$.
-Typically 2,000 to 40,000 such traces are recorded and averaged, though much higher numbers are can be used if desired (e.g.\ when the input signal is reduced to very low levels).
+Typically $2^{11}$ to $2^{16}$ such traces are recorded and averaged, although much higher numbers are can be used if desired (e.g.\ when the input signal is reduced to very low levels).
 Through this step, incoherent and inelastically scattered signals cancel out, leaving only the coherently scattered radiation at the drive frequency.
 After a digital down-conversion and filtering step, the envelope of the transmitted microwave signal is recovered.